THE CLEAN: QUEEN OF THE SEAS

-It all started with this tiny model, made of paper and cardboard.
-It floated perfectly, with the central hull just submerged for low drag running, and the outriggers just skimming the surface, to provide stability.
+SWATH DESIGN - It all started with this tiny model, made of paper and cardboard.
+It floated perfectly as a submerged central hull, with outriggers just skimming the water surface, to provide stability.

-But she is more than this, she is a floating laboratory, as an experiment to either prove or disprove whether a wind turbine, allied to solar panels, can make a significant improvement in performance.
+The Swann is a floating laboratory, as an experiment to either prove or disprove whether a wind turbine, allied to solar panels, can make a significant improvement in blue water performance.
 With Europe engaged in their Green Deal, and with the IMO seeking 40% CO2 reductions by 2030 we hope to be able to make a significant contribution to man's knowledge and mastery of the ocean one way or the other.

-The Foundation is keen to build a strong consortium in readiness for any Green Deal call, to include hydrodynamic development of the wave piercing hull, finite element stressing, wind turbine design and high performance solar panels, advanced hull metals and joining, batteries, communications, robotics, navigation, propulsion and hydraulics.
+The Foundation is keen to build a strong consortium in readiness for suitable (Green) calls, to include hydrodynamic development of the wave piercing hull, finite element stressing, wind turbine design and high performance solar panels, advanced hull metals and joining, batteries, communications, robotics, COLREGs compliant AI autonomous navigation, propulsion and hydraulics.

-As of Sept 2020, there is appears to be no call 100% on point, but we hope that may change as more calls are published.
+As of January 2021, there were no funding calls 100% on point, but we hope that may change as a top up to other fund raising efforts.
 It's hard enough getting funding when the brief is spot on, when vague and only just touches on the subject, it's an automatic rejection for an SME without a trading track record.
 Hence, a waste of time applying - and time is money!
 But the battle to cool our climate is a race against time that we hope G20 governments rise to before it is too late: Tempus Fugit.

 Join us if you will for a voyage into the nautical unknown where the Queen of the Seas is a zero carbon vessel that harvests the energy it needs for transit from nature.
 She needs no diesel to travel from waypoint to waypoint, and no crew to hoist the mast or control the solar panels.